privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 ### Proposed Solution

 Users can fetch the tree `root` and `size` without disclosing any information.
-The Lean IMT has a deterministic structure based on its `size`, so we can compute the indices involved in the Merkle proof for a given leaf (see the [implementation](https://github.com/privacy-scaling-explorations/zk-kit.rust/blob/main/crates/lean-imt/src/stateless.rs)).
+The LeanIMT has a deterministic structure based on its `size`, so we can compute the indices involved in the Merkle proof for a given leaf (see the [implementation](https://github.com/privacy-scaling-explorations/zk-kit.rust/blob/main/crates/lean-imt/src/stateless.rs)).

 With the calculated indices, users can then use PIR to fetch them and generate the Merkle proofs locally.